wesleyytiong/soc-azure/README.md

 After the initial 24 hours, I applied security controls to harden the environment.
 This included restricting NSG traffic to only allow my admin workstation and enabling firewalls and private endpoints for Azure resources.
 The following results were observed:

 - The number of security events significantly decreased.
-- Alerts triggered by Sentinel dropped, and the flow of malicious traffic was curtailed.
+- Alerts triggered by Sentinel dropped, and the flow of malicious traffic was put to a halt
-- Queries on Azure Activity Logs showed a reduction in resource deletions and security-related changes.
-- In both Admin Mode and Attacker Mode, I simulated various user behaviors, from brute force attacks to role assignments in Azure AD, and observed these activities within the logs.
-The logs demonstrated the effectiveness of the applied security controls in reducing security incidents and protecting the infrastructure.
+- Queries on Azure Activity Logs showed a reduction in resource deletions and security-related changes In conclusion, the logs generated before and after security hardening demonstrate the effectiveness of the applied security controls in reducing security incidents and protecting the infrastructure